| Glossary of PA Terms - L

 the amount of reflection and the extent of scattering

 that it provides.
-The effect that a front-projection screen
+The

 The part of a